Subhra45/DVD_Rental_Analysis/README.md

 ### Objectives

-Identify the top customers and their contribution to revenue Discover the most rented films and popular categories Track monthly revenue trends and seasonality
+-Identify the top customers and their contribution to revenue -Discover the most rented films and popular categories -Track monthly revenue trends and seasonality
-Compare store performance and staff revenue contributions Analyze rental patterns (by hour and day of week) Evaluate customer activity (active vs inactive)
-Assess actor and film performance
+-Compare store performance and staff revenue contributions -Analyze rental patterns (by hour and day of week) -Evaluate customer activity (active vs inactive) -Assess actor and film performance